classic-terra/finder/README.md

-# Terra Finder
+# Terra Rebels Finder

 ![banner](./terra-finder.png)

-Terra Finder is a tool to search through blocks, transactions, and accounts on the Terra blockchain.
+Terra Rebels Finder is a tool to search through blocks, transactions, and accounts on the Terra blockchain.

 Finder is derived from the [Cosmos Explorer](https://github.com/cosmos/explorer).